astranovasky/hypers_videogame/README.md

 # 🎮 Hypers on Mars 🚀

 Welcome to **Hypers on Mars**, a retro-themed, pixel-art videogame!

-Defeat the boss to claim your victory!
+## 🌌 NFT Integration Potential 🌌
+Imagine owning in-game assets as Hypers NFTs or earning HYPERS token rewards for your achievements.
 ---

 ## 🎥 Watch the Game in Action